kubeflow/manifests/common/oauth2-proxy/README.md

 1. Create an application on your IdP (purple line)
 2. Change your [OAuth2 Proxy issuer](https://github.com/kubeflow/manifests/blob/35539f162ea7fafc8c5035d8df0d8d8cf5a9d327/common/oauth2-proxy/base/oauth2-proxy-config.yaml#L10) to your IdP.
 Of course never ever directly, but with kustomize overlays and components.
 3. In the istio-system namespace is a RequestAuthentication resource.
 You need to change its issuer to your own IdP, or even better create an additional one.
-4. Finally, you can now directly issue a token from your IdP and use this token to access your Kubeflow platform.
+4. You can now directly issue a token from your IdP and use this token to access your Kubeflow platform.

 This feature is useful when you need to integrate kubeflow with you current CI/CD platform (GitHub Actions, Jenkins) via machine-to-machine authentication.